moaaz12-web/Chat-with-French-PDFs/README.md

 # Chat-with-French-PDFs

-**Try the app here:** (https://chat-with-french-pdfs-nn3whfranqyv4zpyjhucgz.streamlit.app/)

-# PDF Analyzer App

-PDF Analyzer App is a question-answering application that allows users to upload PDFs and ask questions related to the content of those documents, tailored for French language,
+It is a question-answering application that allows users to upload PDFs and ask questions related to the content of those documents, tailored for the French language,

 ## Installation